PabloLec/django-github-tags/README.md

 ## Examples

-There is of course an infinity of potential usage.
-Let it be:
+There is of course an infinity of potential usage:
 - Provide users dynamic GitHub profile data.
 - Display a repo stars, fork count, etc.
 - Track latest issue.